 Unrestricted Construction Supervisors License 12 Hours

 Windows / Siding

-Courses and course coordinators are required to be approved by the BBRS in order to convene continuing education classes.
+Courses and course coordinators must be approved by the BBRS in order to offer continuing education classes.

 A licensee will have a host of methods available to choose from to achieve compliance.
 A local technical college, for example, may apply for and receive approval to act as a course coordinator, and then provide varied courses presented by instructors approved by the program regulations as part of their ongoing continuing education program.
 Home builder associations may also apply for and receive approval as a coordinator and then hire approved instructors to present material as part of their regular monthly meetings as a service to their membership.